detectify/page-fetch/README.md

-  -i, --include <string>    Only save requests matching the provided string (can be specified multiple times) -j, --javascript <string> JavaScript to run on each page -o, --output <string>     Output directory name (default 'out') -w, --overwrite           Overwrite output files when they already exist
+  -i, --include <string>    Only save requests matching the provided string (can be specified multiple times) -j, --javascript <string> JavaScript to run on each page -o, --output <string>     Output directory name (default 'out') -p, --proxy <string>      Use proxy on given URL
+  -w, --overwrite           Overwrite output files when they already exist
       --no-third-party      Do not save responses to requests on third-party domains --third-party         Only save responses to requests on third-party domains